wawezz/pastash_plugins/commands/command_mailchimp/command_mailchimp.md

 for subsribe/unsubsribe use only subscribeData for create camping and send email use only emailData

-send camping_id if you wont use existing camping, otherwise new ccamping will be created automaticly.
+send camping_id if you want use existing camping, otherwise new ccamping will be created automaticly.

 defaulf action type is "send", you can use (cancel-send, create-resend, pause, replicate, resume, schedule, send, test, unschedule)